aritchie/blog/input/drafts/shiny-notifications.md

     - OSS
     - Shiny
 ---
 What good are background tasks without being able to tell your user something went down?
-Well - they still have merit, but let's add some additional sexy!
+We all use push notifications, but local notifications still have many uses like geofences & beacons.
+Shiny Notifications (in my opinion) is the best of breed plugin in local notifications for Xamarin.

 Setup & Permissions
 Sending
 Scheduled Notifications
+Notification Categories & Text Replies
 Notification Delegate

 ## Links